Benzinga/benzinga-squawk-client/examples/webrtc-client-example/README.md

 ## Overview
 Squawk is a realtime broadcast service from Benzinga which includes important headlines, price movement, and rumors as stories develop to give traders and investors news in the fastest and most convenient form.
 This repo icludes sample applications, which aims to elaborate how you can connect to Squawk.

-## Connecting to Squawk

-One can connect to squawk in the following ways:

-1. **Connect directly to squawk through WebRTC:** With this option, you can connect directly to squawk from your web application and hear it from WebRTC supported browsers.
-More Information can be found at [https://docs.benzinga.io/benzinga/squawk-v4.html#using-webrtc](https://docs.benzinga.io/benzinga/squawk-v4.html#using-webrtc)

-2. **Connect for receiving RTP stream:** This option is the right choice if you want to re-broadcast squawk through your media server to your users.
-More information can be found at https://docs.benzinga.io/benzinga/squawk-v3.html#using-rtp

 This particular demo contains WebRTC demo using Squawk WebRTC SDK.

 ### [API documentation](https://www.npmjs.com/package/@benzinga/benzinga-squawk-sdk)